375 Grams To Cups Water

 Beyond Water: Density of Other Liquids

-It's important to remember that the conversion we've discussed applies specifically to water.
+it helps to remember that the conversion we've discussed applies specifically to water.
+As an example, oil is less dense than water, meaning that 375 grams of oil would occupy a larger volume than 375 grams of water.
 Other liquids have different densities.
-For example, oil is less dense than water, meaning that 375 grams of oil would occupy a larger volume than 375 grams of water.
-Therefore, a direct gram-to-cup conversion for water cannot be applied to other liquids without considering their respective densities.
+That's why, a direct gram-to-cup conversion for water cannot be applied to other liquids without considering their respective densities.
 Each liquid will have a different conversion factor.

 Frequently Asked Questions (FAQ)